Aidan (not available until Fall 2019)

 Sarah T. (available to meet online)

-Sarah is an undergraduate sophomore from the San Gabriel Valley studying GeoDesign.
+Sarah is an junior from the San Gabriel Valley studying GeoDesign.
 In her free time, she enjoys reading, exploring L.A., trying new foods, and of course, meeting new people.
 She can speak conversational Cantonese, and is currently learning Mandarin.
 Even though her Chinese is limited, that doesn’t stop her from striking up a conversation with other international students.
 She is always happy to learn about other cultures and can’t wait to meet you!

 Stella is a sophomore undergrad at USC studying Marketing and Communications Design in hopes of eventually starting a business or designing for a business.
 She has grown up in Cambridge, MA for her whole life until coming to LA for school.
 Her family moved to America just before starting a family so she has experienced a Chinese upbringing at home while living in American culture.
 She understands the cultural differences and how important it is to integrate but to also stay true to your roots.
 Stella loves movies, music, going to concerts, trying new things, and good conversations!
 She would love to help with any problems regarding relationships, life advice, and even simple questions about English.
 She is excited to meet you and help out in anyway she can!